cwendorf/simplePipes/README.md

 Simple documentation and examples are available:
 [https://cwendorf.github.io/simplePipes/](https://cwendorf.github.io/simplePipes/)

+- Examples for means, mean differences, mean ratios, and contrasts of means
+- Examples for correlations and correlation differences
+- Examples for medians, median differences, median ratios, and contrasts of medians
+- Examples for proportions, proportion differences, proportion ratios, and contrasts of proportions

 ### Citation

 Wendorf, C. A. (2021). _simplePipes: A collection of pipe operators for R_ [R Package]. [https://cwendorf.github.io/simplePipes](https://cwendorf.github.io/simplePipes)